For some of the latest highlights about democratic reform, and occasionally other current political issues, check out VotingBC’s Facebook page

 But what is the practical result?
 In practice, it turns out that modern voting attracts better candidates, including significantly more women.
 Pro Rep gives more stable government policy and higher economic growth, by bringing in more consistent true-majority rule.
 There’s a bigger pie to share.

 Thanks for visiting.
-Much of this factual info about Pro was prepared in advance of British Columbia’s 2018 referendum on modernizing BC’s voting system, but is still important for improving our democracy.
+Much of this factual info about proportional representation of voters was prepared in advance of British Columbia’s 2018 referendum on modernizing BC’s voting system.
+It remains informative for preparing to improve democracy in Canada.

 -Maxwell Anderson, Chair, VotingBC